-(CNN) -- Here's a look at what you need to know about Staff Sgt.
-Robert Bales, who will serve life in prison without parole for the murders of 16 Afghan civilians in 2012.
+(CNN)Here's a look at former Staff Sgt.
+Robert Bales, who is serving life in prison without parole for the murders of 16 Afghan civilians in 2012.

-He was assigned to the 3rd Stryker Brigade Combat Team, 2nd Infantry Division, stationed at Joint Base Lewis-McChord near Tacoma, Washington.
+Bales was assigned to the 3rd Stryker Brigade Combat Team, 2nd Infantry Division, stationed at Joint Base Lewis-McChord near Tacoma, Washington.

 The unit was deployed in support of Special Forces troops in Kandahar province, Afghanistan.

-June 1, 2012 - In amended charges, U.S. military authorities accuse Bales of illicit steroid and alcohol use in addition to 16 counts of premeditated murder.
+June 1, 2012 - In amended charges, US military authorities accuse Bales of illicit steroid and alcohol use in addition to 16 counts of premeditated murder.

 November 5, 2012 - Bales' Article 32 hearing begins at Joint Base Lewis-McChord in Washington state.

-December 19, 2012 - The U.S. military releases a statement saying Bales will face a court-martial and could be given the death penalty if found guilty.
+December 19, 2012 - The US military releases a statement saying Bales will face a court-martial and could be given the death penalty if found guilty.